-Dr. Byers said that flu season can begin as early as November and last as late as March in Mississippi, but usually peaks anywhere from December through February.
+Flu season typically starts in November and lasts as late as March in Mississippi, but usually peaks anywhere between December and February.

 Individual flu cases are not reported to MSDH, but the agency monitors flu activity through the ILI System, made up of healthcare providers in Mississippi who report the percentage of patients with flu-like symptoms to a statewide database.
 Providers participating in the system also submit respiratory samples for flu testing to the MSDH Public Health Laboratory.
 State health officials use this information to determine the presence and spread of flu throughout the state.